bbarnes1jsu/CS-232-Class-Schedule-Project/README.md

      * Search for specfic courses in the data base by course number, which should return a list of section(s) available for each course.
      * Register for a specfic course and section by entering the corrseponding CRN number.
 The system should now allow the user to register for classes which conflict with each other.
      * View the trial schedule, in the form of a list of the courses that have been added to the schedule so far.

+Each of these will be chosen by the user from a simple menu.